 Gastroenteritis can be caused by:

-Diarrhoea can also be the result of:
+Diarrhea can also be the result of:

 It's very important that babies and small children don't become dehydrated.
 Your pharmacist may suggest you use an oral rehydration solution (ORS) if you or your child are particularly at risk of dehydration.

-Diarrhoea is often caused by an infection.
+Diarrhea is often caused by an infection.
 You can reduce your risk by making sure you maintain high standards of hygiene.